dd_rescue Command: Tutorial & Examples

 Another problem that can be addressed by dd_rescue is recovery from optical media like CDs and DVDs.
 These media types can become scratched or otherwise damaged, making normal data retrieval difficult. dd_rescue, with its error bypassing ability, can often recover data from these sources when other methods fail.

-Examples of dd_rescue Usage
+Examples of dd_rescue usage

 Using dd_rescue involves specifying a source and a destination.
 Here's a simple example: